tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/javascript/nodejs.md

 The V8 engine is written in C++, it compile Javascript code into machine code.

+## Basics

+- variable with single underscore (`_private`) is to define private variable.
+- Double underscore (__) is not of any convention in node.js.
+There were only two variables (called global objects) with double underscores in node.js.
+  - `__dirname` : used when to get the name of the directory that the currently executing script resides in.
+  * `__filename`: used to get the filename of the code being executed.

+Có một cái library `Underscore.js` có syntax double underscore `__`.
+Nó được dùng trước khi ES6+.
+Hiện giờ trong older code bases có thể gặp nó.
+Sau này thì có `Lodash` với syntax only one underscore `_`.

 ## Asynchronous Programming

 Node.js uses an event-driven, non-blocking model that allows it to handle many operations concurrently without waiting for previous tasks to complete.
 This is particularly useful when building **I/O-intensive applications**, such as web servers, where operations like reading files, accessing databases, or making HTTP requests can be done in parallel.